jameswolpe/final_project_hawkeye/updates.md

 Created a new visualization with height as a predictor of rally length and began one with height as a predictor of aces in a match.
 Began to learn "stringr" to continue working with the directionals data, will work with a few different permutations and have a shiny app where you can select the player.

 ## April 18th
 Worked with stringr to begin dropping points and tried to separate points into different columns.
-Also separated into two different rmd's, one for directionals, one for height visualisations.
+Also separated into two different rmd's, one for directionals, one for height visualizations.

 ## April 20th begining of class
 Applied code to split up each point by shot, created a new variable that was shot number in sequence (using a loop) so that pivot wider could create a new column for shot number in sequence.